-Using a persona doesn’t just improve the things that surround your product, like marketing strategies and content.
+Using a persona doesn’t just improve the things surrounding your product, like marketing strategies and content.
 It also enhances the product itself.
-When you understand exactly what your ideal customer wants, it’s easier to keep adapting your product, so it stays relevant.
+When you understand exactly what your ideal customer wants, it’s easier to keep adapting your product so it stays relevant.

 You’ll have a product that grows and evolves with the customers it’s designed for.
 As the customer’s wants, needs, and problems change, so will the solutions your product offers to match.